Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 # Working with NGS data Part III

+## Introduction
-After generating read alignments to a reference genome, there are several downstream analysis tasks that can be performed to represent the final reduced representation of the dataset.
+After generating read alignments to your genome of interest, there are several downstream analysis tasks that can be performed to represent the final reduced representation of the dataset.
 How we use the read alignments to generate the reduced representation of the dataset is dependent on the hypothesis we are testing.
-Two very common tasks that are performed on alignment data are read quantification and variant calling.
+Two very common tasks that are performed on alignments are *read quantification* and *variant calling*.

 **Read quantification:**
 - Often referred to as read counting, several NGS applications require us to count reads overlapping specific features to extract insights.
 For example, in RNA-seq, the number of reads overlapping each gene is used to infer expression level.